March 2, 2024

 Pushmobile is a relay race using simple, homemade, Cub Scout-powered cars.
 Cub Scout dens make their own pushmobile.
-Four to eight boys work together as a team to push their pushmobile through the course to the finish line.
+Four to eight youth work together as a team to push their pushmobile through the course to the finish line.
 The purpose of this event is to have fun, promote participation in a team effort, and to provide an activity where "doing your best" is most important.
 Trophies are presented to the top three teams per rank and to the top three packs.